Academics at University

 University High School has a thorough and rigorous college preparatory educational program developed by faculty who build students’ academic skills, deliver factual content, and push students to grapple with the meaning of the subjects.
 Our academic standards are rigorous because we want our students to fulfill every bit of their potential.
 We challenge students but we also help them succeed.
 Regardless of how students like to learn, they can count on supportive faculty who challenge them to do their best.

-Top FIVE Things You Need to Know About Academics at UHS
+Top Five Things to Know About Academics at University

-- Every class is clear about the fundamental knowledge that students must learn and then pushes each student to reach an explanatory level in the class.
+2. Every class is clear about the fundamental knowledge that students must learn and then pushes each student to reach an explanatory level in the class.
 Each class offers a certain set of facts and a sphere of knowledge that students must master.
-Teachers at University go beyond that foundation so that students understand more than just facts; they grasp explanations.
-Students reach excellence in academic subjects when they are able to effectively handle the factual, process-oriented elements of a subject as well as its meaning and purpose.
+Students reach excellence when they are able to handle the factual, process-oriented elements of a subject as well as its meaning and purpose.

-- Every class personalizes the education and uses a range of instructional approaches to accommodate a variety of learning styles.
-Smaller class sizes allow teachers to identify and focus on each student’s strengths and weaknesses.
+4. Every class personalizes the education and uses a range of instructional approaches to accommodate a variety of learning styles.
+Smaller class sizes allow teachers to identify and focus on each student’s strengths and weaknesses and adapt their approach to meet the needs of each class.
 Instructional approaches range from one-on-one instruction to lectures, collaborative work, independent projects, and guided discovery.

 5. Every class presents information through multiple perspectives.
 Teachers push students to understand subjects in multiple ways.
 For instance, in English classes, students read texts by a variety of authors and express understanding of the texts in speech and writing.
 In music classes, students play their instruments while also studying the theoretical structure of the music.
 In mathematics classes, students deal with mathematical ideas in symbolic, graphic, and written forms.
 This goal values diversity and creativity of thought.